kendrixcd/Erbium-Lategame/README.md

 - **Quests**

 ## Configuration
 - In order to change options, go to Erbium/Public/Configuration.h & configure to your liking!
+(Leave port 7777 in config file if ur using nexa backend!)

 > If you have issues with a specific version or find a bug, please make an issue.